-A Continuous Random Number Generator Test (CRNGT) is performed for SP 800-90A AES-256 CTR DRBG per SP800-90A section 11.3.
+A Continuous Random Number Generator Test (CRNGT) and the DRBG health tests are performed for SP 800-90A AES-256 CTR DRBG.

 A CRNGT is performed for the non-approved NDRNG per FIPS 140-2 IG 9.8.

 When BCRYPT_ENABLE_INCOMPATIBLE_FIPS_CHECKS flag (required by policy) is used with BCryptGenerateSymmetricKey, then the XTS-AES Key_1 ≠ Key_2 check is performed in compliance with FIPS 140-2 IG A.9.